Ice Therapy for Toning and Weight Loss

-Have you heard about this technique called ice therapy that uses the cold to help you lose weight?
+Have you heard about a technique called ice therapy that uses cold to help you lose weight?
 Want to learn more?
 Check out this article!

 Yes, you read it correctly.
-There might be a certain taboo when it comes to using cold as a treatment, but it can be really beneficial.
-For example, if you have a sore throat, eating crushed iced will help your throat feel much better than drinking hot tea because the cold will soothe the irritation while refreshing your throat at the same time.
+There might be a certain taboo when it comes to using ice as a treatment, but it can be really beneficial.
+For example, if you have a sore throat, eating crushed iced will help your throat feel much better than drinking hot tea.
+That’s because the cold will soothe the irritation while refreshing your throat at the same time.
 But we’ll discuss that another time.

-Now we’re going to focus on the relation between ice and weight loss.
-If you’ve tried other techniques utilizing heat and couldn’t manage to lose a single ounce, then you might be interested in trying ice therapy.
+Now we’re going to focus on the relationship between ice therapy and weight loss.
+If you’ve tried other techniques using heat and couldn’t manage to lose a single ounce, then you might be interested in trying ice therapy.

-Many studies show that applying ice to certain parts of the body helps burn fat.
-Apparently, it’s very effective in reducing size and strengthening skin tissue.
+Many studies show that applying ice to certain parts of the body helps to burn fat.
+Experts say that it’s very effective in reducing size and strengthening skin tissue.
 If you don’t believe it, just think about how your body feels after taking a cool bath or swimming in an unheated pool.